2017 Willis Pipe Organ Festival

 Three special evening events

-Three very special evening events form the centre piece of this year’s Festival and demonstrate the versatility and grandeur of our newly restored Willis Pipe Organ:
+Three very special evening events formed the centre piece of the Festival and demonstrated the versatility and grandeur of our newly restored Willis Pipe Organ:

 Friday Night Organ Pops introduced and played by Jonathan Kingston

 Popular organ classics with something for everyone!
 9 September 7:30 pm